ssowerby/relaxation-site/content/blog/5-quick-ways-to-relax-when-you’re-stuck-at-home.md

 ### 3. Peripheral vision on the sofa

 When we’re anxious or stressed we have a tendency to narrow our focus.
-In nature this would be us giving all full attention to the threat, like a hungry lion coming towards us.
+In nature this would be us giving our full attention to the threat, like a hungry lion coming towards us.
 So when we use our peripheral vision we’re sending the opposite message to our body that everything is fine.
 This is one of my favourite ways to relax.
 When the TV is rubbish it’s a good one to do while you’re sitting on the sofa.

 **Focus on a spot** somewhere in front of you and let your **gaze soften**.